brainstormforce/wp-spectra/readme.txt

 == Changelog ==

-= x.x.x =
+= 2.7.7 - TUESDAY, 29th AUGUST 2023 =
 * Improvement: Container - Added an image overlay option for the background.
 * Fix: Container - Resolved an issue wherein the blocks inside Containers would appear underneath the Container's overlay when set.
 * Fix: Container - Resolved an issue in which the flex properties would not work as intended in the frontend for the Image and Heading blocks in nested Containers.
 * Fix: Modal - Resolved an issue in which the Modal would not open in Astra's quick-view popup for WooCommerce products.
+* Fix: Post Blocks - Resolved an issue wherein taxonomies were not accessible to the Shop Manager role.
 * Fix: Separator - Resolved an edge-case issue in which the responsive alignment would not work as intended.
-* Fix: Global - Resolved an issue where a PHP Warning occurred in some cases for some websites.
-* Fix: Table Of Contents - Resolved an issue in which latin characters in a heading would prevent the links for that specific heading from working.
+* Fix: Table Of Contents - Resolved an issue in which Latin characters in a heading would prevent the links for that specific heading from working.
-* Fix: Post Blocks - Resolved an issue wherein taxonomies were not accessible to the Shop Manager role.
-* Fix: Table Of Contents - Fixed an issue where the collapsible setting would not work in the editor when enabled.
+* Fix: Table Of Contents - Resolved an issue wherein the collapsible setting would not work in the editor when enabled.
-* Fix: Table Of Contents - Resolved an issue where regenerating assets would cause the Table Of Contents to appear empty in FSE.
+* Fix: Table Of Contents - Resolved an issue wherein regenerating assets would cause the Table Of Contents to appear empty in FSE.
+* Fix: Global - Resolved an issue wherein a PHP warning could occurred in a few cases on some websites.

 = 2.7.6 - FRIDAY, 18th AUGUST 2023 =
 * Fix: Form - Resolved multiple styling issues on the frontend.